 If you require care and support the best place to start is by contacting your local authority.

-Your local authority may be able to pay for your care, if after a care needs assessment, it believes your needs are significant.
+Your local authority may be able to help with paying for your care, if after a care needs assessment, it believes your needs are significant.
 For many care services the local authority may want to review your income when deciding if you need to pay anything for care yourself.

-The charging system for residential care is based on national guidance in England.
-Local authorities have discretion about charging for non-residential care (ie care at home).
-They are not required to charge, but if they do, they must abide by legal guidance.
+The charging system for residential care is based on national guidance in Wales.
+Local authorities have discretion about charging for non-residential care (i.e. care at home).
+All charges for care must abide by legal guidance.